avalanche-canada/forecast-polygons/editting_tools/readme.md

 	- Automatic tracing (for following other lines)
 	- Vertex tool (move, snap, add, and remove vertices)

 3. Load `canadian_subregions.geojson` in QGIS Editing mode and copy and paste new polygons.
 Update `polygon_name`, `creation_date`, and `last_updated` properties in the attribute table.
 Other attributes can be added automatically in step 5.
+The Geometry Paster plugin can be used to copy and paste a new polygon without overwriting attributes.
 4. Validate and correct geometry with the QGIS [Topology Checker Plugin](https://docs.qgis.org/3.22/en/docs/user_manual/plugins/core_plugins/plugins_topology_checker.html).
 Helpful rules include:

 	- Must not have duplicates